modernistik/parse-stack/README.md

   Parse.setup(cache: store, expires: 10, ...)
 ```

-As a shortcut, if you are planning on using REDIS and have configured the use of `redis` in your `Gemfile`, you can just pass the redis connection string directly to the cache option.
+As a shortcut, if you are planning on using REDIS and have configured the use of `redis` in your `Gemfile`, you can just pass the REDIS connection string directly to the cache option.

 ```ruby
   Parse.setup(cache: 'redis://localhost:6379', ...)